fleetdm/fleet/docs/REST API/rest-api.md

 If some targeted hosts haven't responded, the live query will stop after 25 seconds (or whatever time period is configured), and all collected results are returned.

-The fixed time period is configurable via environment variable on the Fleet server (e.g. `FLEET_LIVE_QUERY_REST_PERIOD=90s`).
+The timeout period is configurable via environment variable on the Fleet server (e.g. `FLEET_LIVE_QUERY_REST_PERIOD=90s`).
 If setting a higher value than the default, be sure not to exceed your load balancer timeout.

 `POST /api/v1/fleet/queries/:id/run`